publiosilva/aromadr/README.md

-# AromaDR
+# AromaDr

-AromaDR is a tool designed to analyze test smells in a language-independent manner, providing insights into improving test quality.
+AromaDr is a tool designed to analyze test smells in a language-independent manner, providing insights into improving test quality.

 ## 🚀 Getting Started